-At the risk of sounding reductive, every marketing and sales professional on the planet has the same job: to influence decision making in the direction of their product or service.
-Most of those brilliant marketing and sales minds would agree that, no matter the industry, understanding the target customer and the circumstances surrounding their decision-making processes is essential to closing the deal.
+Every marketing and sales professional on the planet has the same job: to influence decision making in the direction of their product or service.
+Most of those smart marketing and sales people would agree that understanding the target customer and the circumstances surrounding their decision-making processes is essential to closing the deal.

-In this article, I will focus on the decision-making habits of architects and how building product manufactures (BPMs) can accelerate buying decisions in favor of their products.
-You can also watch our video, “The Architect’s Buyer Journey,” for a quick overview.
+In this article, I’ll focus on the decision-making habits of architects and how building product manufacturers (BPMs) can accelerate buying decisions in favor of their products.
 Because architects are deeply involved in the design and documentation phases of construction, where the vast majority of product selection takes place, understanding architects and why they select certain manufacturers over others is fundamental to growing your commercial business.

 Let’s start by taking a high-level look at the lifecycle of a commercial construction project, and where BPMs fit into the equation.

 The American Institute of Architects’ (AIA) standard contract outlines five phases of architect involvement in a commercial project: